Our

 The Mary Ward Centre offers a variety of retreats and workshops for high school students.
-Facilitated by Kathy Murtha, these programs focus on topics including world religions and interfaith dialogue, social justice ethics, and creation care.
+These programs focus on topics including world religions and interfaith dialogue, social justice ethics, peacemaking and creation care.
 The Mary Ward Centre works with a variety of partners to offer programs that speak to contemporary needs.

 Discovering Spiritual Treasures in the World’s Religions